-Auburn Housing Authority is a public housing agency in Auburn, New York that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
-As of May 22nd, 2019, Auburn Housing Authority has 1 waiting lists that are open now or opening soon.
+Auburn Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
+As of October 20th, 2021, Auburn Housing Authority has 1 waiting lists that are open now or opening soon.

 Auburn Housing Authority serves Auburn.

-The Auburn Housing Authority (AHA) Section 8 Project-Based Voucher waiting list is currently open, since at least December 12, 2018, until further notice.
-Waiting lists for a specific community or bedroom size may be closed.
+The Auburn Housing Authority (AHA) waiting list for Section 8 Project-Based Voucher apartments is currently open.
+Applications are being accepted since at least December, 2018, until further notice.

-For more information, visit the AHA Properties page here.
+For more information, visit the AHA Properties page, or the AHA website.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (315) 253-6249.